SC says 'all sentiments' subservient to Right to life, asks UP to reconsider Kanwar Yatra decision | Law-Order

 The apex court's direction came after the Uttar Pradesh government told the bench it has decided after relevant discussions to hold a "symbolic" Kanwar Yatra with appropriate Covid restrictions.

-Appearing for the Centre, Solicitor General Tushar Mehta said state governments must not permit the yatra in view of the pandemic and arrangements should be made for water from the Ganges to be available through tankers at specified places.
+Appearing for the Centre, Solicitor General Tushar Mehta said that the government has taken a pragmatic position balancing the health impacts and the religious feelings.

 Considering age-old customs and religious sentiments, state governments must develop a system so devotees can collect holy 'Gangajal' and offer it at the nearest Shiva temple, he said.